pulp-platform/fann-on-mcu/README.md

 You should end up with two files, a `.data` file and a `.net` file.
 An example can be found in the `sample-data` folder.

+In order to have optimized access to memory, the code generation script takes into account the available RAM and Flash memory in the selected microcontroller to store the parameters of the trained model in the level of memory closest to the processor which is still large enough to contain the model.
+Therefore you can give the memory configuration of your microcontroller as in `mem_config.json` and give it as input to the code generation script.

-Then, you can use the `generate.py` script to generate the files to run on the microcontroller, for example on arm using fixed point:
+Finally, you can use the `generate.py` script to generate the files to run the inference on the microcontroller, for example on arm using fixed point:
 > python generate.py -i sample-data/myNetwork -m fixed -p arm

 For more details on how to use generate.py: